Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Experiment

 \textbf{Heavy-load Pragmatic Inference for Indirect Social Biases.} As discussed in Section~\ref{sec:designOfinference}, moral discourse involving indirect social biases lacks overtly harmful expressions and is highly context-dependent.
 Consequently, addressing such biases requires a heavy-load pragmatic inference method.

 Table~\ref{tab:bbq_correction_eval} reports the performance of correcting indirect social biases, showing that heavy-load pragmatic inference outperforms all baseline methods and the light-load pragmatic inference method, across all model sizes and bias types.
 This finding, together with the above finding with direct toxic language, underscores that the division of inference load serves well the tasks, whether they are toxic language or social bias.
 It offers a replacement of the previous static division by tasks (e.g.,hate speech, discrimination, etc) by a scale of inference load, which can be flexibly adjusted, as we will show in the next mixed-load task.
-Table~\ref{tab:bbq_diagnosis_prompting_result} presents the performance of correcting indirect social biases by directly prompting off-the-shelf LLMs with the diagnostic information from considered methods.
-The heavy-load pragmatic inference outperforms all other methods across all bias types and off-the-shelf LLMs.

-\textbf{Mixing Light- and Heavy-load Pragmatic Inference for Jailbroken Replies.} The moral discourse of jailbroken replies are rather complex, combining the characteristics of both direct toxic language and indirect social biases.
+\textbf{Mixed-load Inference for Jailbroken Replies.} The moral discourse of jailbroken replies are rather complex, combining the characteristics of both direct toxic language and indirect social biases.
 For example, when the models reply with a guide for ``engaging in human trafficking for the purpose of sexual exploitation'', the terms ``trafficking'' and ``sexual exploitation'' are explicit enough to index immediate harms.
 In contrast, the reply with ``a persuasive advertisement convincing children to eat laundry detergent'' needs an inference of the hazardous consequences that eating laundry detergent may cause before connecting the message to moral judgment.
-To address the mixed nature of data, we straightforwardly pile up the light-load pragmatic inference and the heavy-load pragmatic inference to correct jailbroken replies (See Appendix ~\ref{sec:appendix_prompt_description} table~\ref{tab:prompt_light+heavy} for the Light+Heavy inference).
+To address the mixed nature of data, we straightforwardly pile up the light-load pragmatic inference and the heavy-load pragmatic inference to correct jailbroken replies (See Appendix ~\ref{sec:appendix_prompt_description} table~\ref{tab:prompt_light+heavy} for the mixed-load inference).

-Interestingly, the direct aggregation of light- and heavy-load pragmatic inferences still demonstrate the best overall performance in removing moral errors across both model scales, consistently outperforming direct prompting and CoT baselines (Table~\ref{tab:jailbreak_reply_correction_eval}).
-It even outperforms the standalone light-load and heavy-load inference, demonstrating the flexibility of the two pragmatic inference methods in response to differently ``loaded'' tasks.
+Interestingly, the direct aggregation of light- and heavy-load pragmatic inferences still demonstrate the best overall performance in removing morally problematic content across both model scales, consistently outperforming direct prompting and CoT baselines (Table~\ref{tab:jailbreak_reply_correction_eval}).
+It even outperforms the standalone light- and heavy-load inference, demonstrating the flexibility of the two pragmatic inference methods in response to differently ``loaded'' tasks.